Brawl345/customizemii/CustomizeMii/Readme.txt

-CustomizeMii is a 100% legal custom channel creator for the Wii.
+CustomizeMii is a custom channel creator for the Wii.
-It's completely written by myself (some parts are based on other 100% legal codes).
-Use legal Base WADs to create your own legal custom channels.
 The .NET Framework 2.0 is required to run this application!

 For any further information, see: http://customizemii.googlecode.com